 - Promote and encourage courageous and influential dialogue and advocacy

 - Support more direct communication and engagement with members

 Visit our bylaws page for more information about our governance structure and general legislation.

 Visit our elections and nominations page to learn more about our guidelines and processes.

 How CMA governance is structured

-Our governance structure includes CMA members, General Council, a Board of Directors and several committees.
+Our governance structure includes CMA members, Annual General Meeting, General Council, a Board of Directors and several committees.
 Provincial and territorial medical associations, affiliates and associates also play a significant role in how we’re governed.

 CMA standing and policy committees

 We’ve formed several committees to support our governance and overall activities:

 - Committee on Ethics